lambrospetrou/oxford-msc/plain-text/ch-serialization.md

     } else if (is_union(op)) {
         // in union we serialize the number of children and values

-        // serialize children count
+        // serialize union children count
         write_binary(out, op->childrenCount);

-        // serialize values
+        // serialize union values
         for each child value V in op->children {
             write_binary(out, V);
         }

-        // recurse only if not leaf nodes if (!is_leaf_attribute(fTree, node->attributeID)) {
+        // recurse only if the union's attribute is not leaf in the f-tree if (!is_leaf_attribute(fTree, node->attributeID)) {
             for each child value CV in op->children {
                 dfs_save(CV, fTree, out);